thetredev/cppargparse/README.md

 make run_tests
 ```

-Of course, you can use every generator that CMake supports.
+Of course, you can use every generator that CMake supports like Ninja, etc.

+## Windows
+- Create the `build` directory inside the project directory
+- Run `cmake -G"Visual Studio 14 Win64" -DCMAKE_BUILD_TYPE=Debug ..`
+- Open `cppargparse.sln`
+- Build `RUN_TESTS`

+*Requires at least Visual Studio 2015.
+This is because of GTest, which cannot be compiled using Visual Studio 2013 (AFAIK).*

+Or simply use MinGW and do it the Linux way on Windows.

 # Code coverage